tmciver/functional-php/readme.md

 The `traverse` method of the `Traversable` typeclass is another method that at first may seem a little strange but is actually quite useful.  `traverse` takes as its first argument a function that takes an element of the `LinkedList` and returns some monad.
-As its second argument takes an instance of that same monad.
+As its second argument ot takes an instance of that same monad.
 The return value of `traverse` is an instance of the monad wrapping a `LinkedList` containing the values that were wrapped in monads returned by the passed-in function.
 That was a mouthful but it's more intuitive when seen in an